 Taking a Day Tour Abu Dhabi to Dubai

-Frequently Asked Questions on the Bus Service from Abu Dhabi to Dubai
+Frequently Asked Questions on How to Get from Abu Dhabi to Dubai

 The only thing that you can consume on public buses in the UAE is water.
 This rule also applies to public taxis.